Cooktop Buying Guide

 One of the most important considerations you will need to make when shopping for a new cooktop is the available space you have.
 Whether you are replacing an existing cooktop or are remodeling your kitchen area, knowing the dimensions you have available will save you the heartache and headache of having to return your new home appliance because it was too large or too small.
 Indoor cooktops are available in sizes ranging from 12-inch cooktops, which are perfect for smaller apartments to enormous 60-inch cooktop models for the ultimate cooking experience.

 - Available Space - When sizing your indoor cooktop you will want to measure an area where you want the cooktop to go.
 Take detailed measurements of the width and depth of your counter area and take into account the depth of your counter.
 This will make a difference if you want your cooktop to be recessed or set above the countertop.

 - Overhead Cabinets - When designing your kitchen, the last thing you want is to create a fire hazard.
 It is important to remember that whether your cooktop is a gas cooktop or an electric cooktop model it is going to put off a good amount of heat which could be dangerous if cabinetry is too low.
 This may not affect you if you have an overhead vent for your cooktop but could be an issue with built-in downdraft ventilation.

 - Ventilation - Ventilation is another important consideration when purchasing a new kitchen cooktop.
-While many modern ranges made for islands are available with built-in downdraft ventilation systems which pulls the heat and fumes down and out through the vents, many homes will still require the more traditional vent hood.
+While many modern ranges made for islands are available with built-in downdraft ventilation systems which pull the heat and fumes down and out through the vents, many homes will still require the more traditional vent hood.
 Depending on the style of ventilation you want or need, you will need to take into account the extra needed space before installing.

 Types of Cooktops